 Most young people think that they don’t need life insurance.
-After all, mortality is far away from twenty- and thirty-somethings.
+After all, mortality is far away from 20- and 30-somethings.
 There are, however, certain cases when young people do need life insurance to guard against the unexpected.
 Life insurance doesn’t have to be expensive.
-Term life insurance provides coverage for a limited period of time (for example, 10 years, 20 years, or 30 years) and is one of the most cost-effective ways to purchase life insurance.
-Here are five situations when you should consider having life insurance.
+Term life insurance provides coverage for a limited period of time (for example, 10 years, 20 years or 30 years) and is one of the most cost-effective ways to purchase life insurance.
+Here are five situations in which you should consider having life insurance.

 2. You have a partner or spouse who is depending on your income, especially if you have a home.
 Many times a young couple purchases a home based on both of their incomes.
-A life insurance policy would provide mortgage protection.
-Even if the life insurance isn’t big enough to pay off the entire mortgage, the money will give the surviving partner time to figure out the best next step forward.
-Or, if you are supporting your partner through school, the life insurance proceeds will ensure that your partner can continue with his or her education.
+A life insurance policy could help provide mortgage protection.
+Even if the life insurance isn’t big enough to pay off the entire mortgage, the money could give the surviving partner time to figure out the best next step forward.
+Or, if you are supporting your partner through school, the life insurance proceeds could help ensure that your partner can continue with his or her education.

 4. You want to have money set aside for funerals, especially if you would like a burial.
 According to the National Funeral Directors Association, the average cost of a funeral was $6,650 in 2009.
 This cost does not include cemetery or headstones.
 If you want to be buried, a plot of land can cost up to tens of thousands of dollars.
 The cost of cremation is lower at $1,000, according to the National Cremation Research Council.

 5. You are able to buy affordable term life insurance.
 Typically, a $25,000-$250,000 term life insurance is very affordable for young healthy folks.
 Many companies also offer free or discounted life insurance coverage.